TomDonoghue/SigViz/gifs/README.md

 - `ts-comb`: time series, and associated power spectrum, of a combined signal, with an oscillation and pink noise
 - `ts-comb-burst`: time series, and associated power spectrum, of a combined signal, with a bursty oscillation and pink noise

+### 02-FFT

+FFT visualizers include:
+- `fft-aperiodic`: animated decomposition of the Fourier transform, applied to an aperiodic signal
+- `fft-periodic`: animated decomposition of the Fourier transform, applied to a signal with a periodic component

-### Convolution
+### 03-Convolution

 Convolution visualizers include:
 - `convolution-short`: animated application of convolution, with a long kernel
 - `convolution-long`: animated application of convolution, with a short kernel

-### FFT
+### 04-Filters

-FFT visualizers include:
+Filter visualizers include:
-- `fft-aperiodic`: animated decomposition of the Fourier transform, applied to an aperiodic signal
+- `filtconv-aperiodic`: animated application of convolving a filter kernel with an aperiodic time series
-- `fft-periodic`: animated decomposition of the Fourier transform, applied to a signal with a periodic component
+- `filtconv-combined`: animated application of convolving a filter kernel with a combined time series

-### Models

-Model visualizers include:
-- `model-freq`: animated visualizer of a "frequency-by-frequency" feature set
-- `model-band`: animated visualizer of a "band-by-band" feature set
+- `filtconv-burst`: animated application of convolving a filter kernel with a burst time series
-- `model-peap`: animated visualizer of a "periodic-&-aperiodic" feature set
+- `filtconv-burst`: animated application of convolving a filter kernel with a step function time series
+- `filtout-step-bandwidth`: animated showing a filter, an input step function, and output, across different bandwidths
+- `filtout-step-ncycles`: animated showing a filter, an input step function, and output, across different n_cycles
+- `filtparam-bandwidth`: animation showing filter properties (frequency response and kernel), across different bandwidths
+- `filtparam-ncycles`: animation showing filter properties (frequency response and kernel), across different n_cycles
+- `filtprop-burst-bandwidth`: animation showing the filter kernel, an input 'burst' signal, and output, across different bandwidths
+- `filtprop-burst-ncycles`: animation showing the filter kernel, an input 'burst' signal, and output, across different n_cycles